Counsel Share

 Action Steps:

-3. Identify triggers: Minimize anxiety-inducing activities or situations.
+3. Identify trigger root issues: Minimize anxiety-inducing activities or situations.
 Proverbs 4:23: "Above all else, guard your heart, for it is the wellspring of life."
 There is an importance of protecting your mental and emotional well-being by being mindful of what you expose yourself to.
+‘Triggers’ is a modern term simply in biblical term meaning roughly ‘root-heart issues pricked’.
+Triggers is not some sort of forced forever preprogramming, but something that can be overcome upon identification of the core causes for your actions and dealing with them.

 4. Move forward: Learn from setbacks.
 Courageously face your fears step by step.
 When fear arises, shift your focus to the external world and to other people.
 Deuteronomy 31:6: "Be strong and courageous.
 Do not be afraid or terrified because of them, for the Lord your God goes with you; he will never leave you nor forsake you."
 Have courage in the face of fear and use God's constant presence as a source of strength.
 Again, but this time read it out-loud….
 Joshua 1:9: "Have I not commanded you?
 Be strong and courageous.
 Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go."
 For God supplies unwavering support.